Nursing Program Admissions

 - If approved by the office manager of the nursing department, register for the Test of Essential Academic Skills (TEAS).
 Instructions will be provided to you at the time you hand deliver your application

 - Take the Test of Essential Academic Skills (TEAS) and write an essay in a proctored environment at Hope College.
 Pre-accepted students do not need to write the essay or complete the TEAS.

-- If a required natural science, psychology, sociology or statistics course has been taken at a college other than Hope, have the official transcripts sent directly to the Hope College nursing department.
+- If a required prerequisite course has been taken at a college other than Hope, have the official transcripts sent directly to the Hope College nursing department.

 - Students will receive a response regarding acceptance into the nursing major prior to registration for the following semester.

 - Transfer Student Application

 Transfer students must complete 12 credits at Hope College before applying to the Nursing Program.
 One of the Hope courses must be Bio 103, Bio 221, Bio 222, Bio 231 or Chem 103.
 If all of these courses were completed by transfer credit, then NURS 260 or NURS 320 must be completed prior to being considered for admission into the nursing major.